tiq015UCSD/tiq015UCSD/README.md

 - 💬 I am so glad if you can make a connection with me!
 - 📫 My personal email is: qintian1215@yahoo.com
 - 😄 About me: I am an international student from China, I have been living in United States for 6 years.
-- ⚡ Fun fact: I am a senior video game player:video_game:
+- ⚡ Fun fact: I am a senior video game player:video_game:.
 - :desktop_computer: My Power Tool: